mosi-sol/Mosi-Math/algebra (jabr-gabr)/readme.md

-some jabr-visualazor by usin python
+some jabr-visualazor app by using python